viking-saver/windows-itpro-docs/windows/security/book/hardware-security-silicon-assisted-security.md

 - [Virtualization-based security (VBS)](/windows-hardware/design/device-experiences/oem-vbs)

-Virtualization-based security Enclaves, a tool to allow developers to leverage VBS by building a secure enclave within their application, which lives in secure memory.
+Virtualization-based security enclaves, a tool to allow developers to leverage VBS by building a secure enclave within their application, which lives in secure memory.

 Hypervisor-enforced Paging Translation (HVPT), overall security enhancement for the system. protects linear address translations from being tampered with